Canadian Tire Centre: History

 In 2012, Scotiabank Place hosted the 2012 NHL All-Star Game and installed a new high-definition scoreboard.
 From 2012 through 2014, the arena was also a temporary home for the Ottawa 67's due to renovations occurring at TD Place Arena.

 Following the 2012–13 season, Melnyk sought to end the arena's relationship with Scotiabank as the bank was not a financial backer of his team, and Scotiabank agreed not to contest the deal's termination provided the club would not sell naming rights to another financial institution.
 On June 18, 2013, the Ottawa Senators announced that it had sold naming rights to the arena to the Canadian Tire Corporation: the arena was officially renamed Canadian Tire Centre on July 1, 2013.

-On September 7, 2017, it was announced that the capacity of Canadian Tire Centre had been decreased to 17,373.
-Team president Tom Anselmi argued that the venue was "probably a little bit too big for the market" and that reducing the capacity would lead to more sell-outs.
-After one season of the reduction, the Senators decided to again open up the covered seats, increasing the capacity to 18,655 for hockey.
+During the 2015 off-season, the Senators reduced its arena capacity to 18,694 seats (20,061 capacity), then further down to 18,572 for the 2017 Stanley Cup playoffs.
+Team president Tom Anselmi argued that the venue was "probably a little bit too big for the market" and that reducing the capacity would lead to more sellouts.
+The seating was dropped even further down to 17,373 seats and total capacity down to 18,740 following the 2017 playoffs, after owner Eugene Melnyk complained after not having enough sellout crowds during playoff games.
+After one season of the reduction in 2018, the Senators decided to open up the tarp-covered seats, increasing the seating capacity to 18,655 for hockey games.

-The Senators have lobbied to replace Canadian Tire Centre with a new arena located on federal land in downtown Ottawa, receiving the right to do so in 2016.
-Reasons cited include being closer to the core of Ottawa, allowing much more accessibility to the team via public transit, and an under-capacitated Highway 417.
+The Senators have been in discussions with the National Capital Commission to replace Canadian Tire Centre with a new arena located on federal land in downtown Ottawa since 2016.
+Talks initially broke down with a dispute with the Senators' partner on the proposal and were revived again after the passing of Senators' owner Eugene Melnyk and continue under the Senators' current ownership.
+A land sale agreement with the National Capital Commission was signed in August 2025.

+On December 6, 2024, the first PWHL game at the arena was played between the Montreal Victoire and the Ottawa Charge.
+The Victoire won 2–1 in front of 11,065 fans.